An almost sure invariance principle for some classes of non-stationary mixing sequences: Introduction

 \section{Introduction}

-The central limit theorem (CLT) for partial sums $S_n=\sum_{j=1}^{n}X_j$ of stationary real-valued random variables $\{X_j\}$, exhibiting some type of ``weak dependence", is one of the main topics in probability theory, stating that $(S_n-\bbE[S_n])/\sqrt{Var(S_n)}$ converges in distributions towards a standard normal random variable.
-The almost sure invariance principle (ASIP) is a stronger result stating that there is a coupling between $\{S_n\}$ and a standard Brownian motion $(W_t)_{t\ge 0}$ such that
+The central limit theorem (CLT) for partial sums $S_n=\sum_{j=1}^{n}X_j$ of stationary real-valued random variables $\{X_j\}$, exhibiting some type of ``weak dependence", is one of the main topics in probability theory, stating that $(S_n-\bbE[S_n])/\sqrt{V_n},\, V_n=\text{Var}(S_n)$ converges in distribution towards a standard normal random variable.
+The almost sure invariance principle (ASIP) is a stronger result stating that there is a coupling between $\{X_j\}$ and a standard Brownian motion $(W_t)_{t\ge 0}$ such that

+where $W_{V_n}$ is the value of the Brownian motion at time $t=V_n$.
 Both the CLT and the ASIP have corresponding versions for vector-valued sequences.
 The ASIP yields, for instance, the functional central limit theorem and the law of iterated logarithm (see \cite{PS}).
-While such results are well established for stationary sequences (see, for instance, \cite{PS}, \cite{BP}, \cite{Shao}, \cite{Rio}, \cite{PelASIP} and \cite{GO} and references therein), in the non-stationary case much less is known, especially when the variance (or the covariance matrix) of $S_n$ grows sub-linearly in $n$.
+While such results are well established for stationary sequences (see, for instance, \cite{PS}, \cite{BP}, \cite{Shao}, \cite{Rio}, \cite{PelASIP} and \cite{GO} and references therein), in the non-stationary case much less is known, especially when the variance (or the covariance matrix) of $S_n$ grows sub-linearly fast in $n$.
 For instance, in \cite{WZ} a vector-valued ASIP was obtained under conditions guaranteeing that the covariance matrix grows linearly fast.
 Similar results were obtained for random dynamical systems in \cite{DFGTV1} and \cite{DH}, and the ASIP for elliptic Markov chains in random dynamical environment can be obtained similarly.
-For these models the variance (or the covariance matrix) of the underlying partial sums $S_n$ grows linearly fast in $n$, while in \cite{Hyd} a real-valued ASIP was obtained for time-dependent dynamical systems under the assumption that $\text{Var}(S_n)$ grows faster than $n^{\frac12}$.
+For these models the variance (or the covariance matrix) of the underlying partial sums $S_n$ grows linearly fast in $n$ as well, while in \cite{Hyd} a real-valued ASIP was obtained for time-dependent hyperbolic dynamical systems under the assumption that $\text{Var}(S_n)$ grows faster than $n^{\frac12}$.